DeepAuto-AI/hip-attention/README.md

 ## News

+- 2025.01.03: Version 1.2 will be released soon.
+The new version fully supports context extension and better controls pruning hierarchy.
+It will also have better SGlang support (with proper KV offloading!).
 - 2024.10.05: Version 1.1 is now ready, check `ainl-hip-offload`.
 KV offloading feature in under alpha state.
 - 2024.09.09: Version 1.1 will be released soon.
 Please refer to the `ainl-hip-attention2` branch for a preview.
 It will reduce the latency further and improve the accuracy (and this will fix most of the internal bugs of v1.0).
 It offers many more experimental options for further research (e.g., key access logs, modular design of masking kernel).
 As discussed in the Appendix, this release will actually have (hopefully) a KV offloading feature, either UVM or a custom cache management algorithm.
 Also, SGLang will be supported by this release.
 Please take a look at our company's fork for a preview.